 - Complete the required application for a building permit

-- File application along with two sets of construction and site plan drawings
+- Complete the application include construction and site plan drawings

 - Construction plans must conform to the most recent edition of the BC Building Code.